 While the benefits of residing in an independent living community are numerous, many elderly citizens need a more advanced level of care.
 In an assisted living facility, staff members provide care 24 hours a day, 7 days a week, and focus on making sure residents are able to safely perform daily tasks.

 Leigh J. Rice is the Administrator of Hawthorn House, an assisted living facility located on the grounds of Bob Hope Village.
 Rice explains, “In assisted living we help assist people with doing daily living activities such as walking, taking their medications, and using the restroom.
 We also provide and plate three meals a day, as well as snacks, and make sure our residents are receiving proper nutrition.”

 Many times, individuals who choose to retire in an independent living community eventually move into assisted living.
+The family have to deal with the relocating and the Assisted Living Facility Cost.
 Rice further elaborates, “About half of our residents at Hawthorn House have come from either Bob Hope Village or Teresa Village, both independent living communities.”

 Ultimately, deciding whether a person should choose independent living or assisted living is something that requires careful consideration.
 It might not always be an easy choice, but more accurate information provided to retirees and their families can help make the decision easier.